leighklotz/blatano/README.md

 # Naming

-For naming, I had the idea to generate robot names from a syllibary and three or four syllables and suffixes, plus memories of Stanislaw Lem's novels, in English translation for the suffixes.
+For naming, I had the idea to generate robot names from a syllabary and three or four syllables and suffixes, plus memories of Stanislaw Lem's novels, in English translation for the suffixes.